factor10/intent/docs/getting-started.md

 A test suite that needs state must implement `State[T]`, where `T` is the type carrying the state you need.
 There are _no requirements_ on the type `T` or its signature, you are free to use whatever type you want.
-We prefere to use `case class` as they are immutable, but any type will do.
+We prefer to use `case class` as they are immutable, but any type will do.

 The _root state_ gets created in the `"root context"` and passed downstream to any child context.